U.S. charges WikiLeaks' Assange with hacking conspiracy with Manning

 The indictment quoted from a conversation in which Assange encouraged Manning to provide more information: Manning told Assange that “after this upload, that’s all I really have got left,” with Assange replying that “curious eyes never run dry in my experience.”

-WikiLeaks has faced criticism from U.S. officials including Secretary of State Mike Pompeo.
-In a 2017 speech when he was CIA director, Pompeo called Assange a “fraud” and WikiLeaks a “hostile intelligence service often abetted by state actors like Russia.”
+WikiLeaks has faced criticism from U.S. officials including Secretary of State Mike Pompeo, who when he was CIA director in 2017 called Assange a “fraud” and WikiLeaks a “hostile intelligence service often abetted by state actors like Russia.”

-But Trump praised the website during the presidential race.
-At a campaign rally shortly before the election, Trump said that “I love WikiLeaks” after it released the hacked Democratic emails that harmed Clinton’s candidacy.
+But Trump praised the website during the presidential campaign.
+At a rally shortly before the election, Trump said “I love WikiLeaks” after it released the hacked Democratic emails that harmed Clinton’s candidacy.

-Assange, who took refuge in Ecuador’s London embassy in 2012 to avoid extradition to Sweden in connection with a sexual assault investigation, has said he does not know where the Democratic Party-related emails WikiLeaks published before the election originated, though he has said he did not get them from Russia.
+Assange, who took refuge in Ecuador’s embassy in 2012 to avoid extradition to Sweden in a sexual assault investigation, has said he did not know the source of Democratic Party-related emails WikiLeaks published before the election, but said he did not get them from Russia.

-A British government source, speaking on condition of anonymity, said the extradition process normally takes two to five years.

-The fact that the United States was pursuing charges against Assange emerged in November, when a document errantly filed by federal prosecutors in Virginia in an unrelated terrorism investigation indicated that he had been indicted.

-Reporting by Mark Hosenball in Washington and Nathan Layne in New York; Writing by Will Dunham; Editing by Jonathan Oatis and Alistair Bell
+Reporting by Mark Hosenball and Sarah N. Lynch in Washington, Nathan Layne in New York; writing by Will Dunham; editing by Jonathan Oatis and Alistair Bell